sbt/website/src/reference/01-General-Info/07-Contributing-to-sbt.md

     from git, there's a directory called Dormant with some content that needs going through.
-2.  the main page mentions external project references (e.g. to a git repo) but doesn't have anything to link to that explains how to use those.
+2.  the main page mentions external project references (e.g. to a git repository) but doesn't have anything to link to that explains how to use those.
 3. API docs are much needed.
 4. Find useful answers or types/methods/values in the other docs, and